sajal1302/tensorflow/README.md

-Shown the basic working of tensorflow using iris data set.
-Working with MNIST data set.
+Shown the basic working of tensorflow using iris data set and working with MNIST data set.